On Infinitely Many Siblings for Locally Finite Trees with Parabolic Embeddings: Introduction

-In this article we investigate the Bonato-Tardif conjecture by using the monoid of embeddings of trees.
-Our method is based on the notion of {\em end} which was first defined by Halin \cite{HAL} in terms of equivalence classes of infinite paths.
-Halin \cite{HAL} also classified the embeddings of trees according to type 1 and type 2 which are respectively called elliptic and non-elliptic embeddings by Hamann \cite{HAM}.
-With the help of his analysis of the monoid of embeddings of trees, Hamann \cite{HAM} gave a precise description of the open cases of the Bonato-Tardif conjecture.
-We first show in Section \ref{Stabletheorem} that the Bonato-Tardif conjecture holds in one of the open cases.
-Then, in Section \ref{LFTrees}, we will study locally finite trees by analysing their embeddings.
-Non-elliptic embeddings of trees are of two types: parabolic and hyperbolic.
-Parabolic, resp hyperbolic, embeddings are those ones which do not fix a non-empty finite subtree and fix precisely one, resp two end(s).
-We will show that if a locally finite tree $T$ has a parabolic embedding, then $T$ has infinitely many siblings, unless $T$ is a ray.
-We will conclude that both conjectures of Bonato-Tardif and Tyomkyn hold for a locally finite tree not having any hyperbolic embedding.
+In this article we report on work from before learning of Tateno’s claim investigating TAP using the monoid of self-embedding.
+Our method is based on the notion of {\em end} which was first defined by Halin \cite{HAL} in terms of equivalence classes of infinite paths: two infinite paths in a tree are {\em equivalent} if their intersection is also an infinite path.
+Halin \cite{HAL} also classified the self-embeddings of trees according to type 1 and type 2 which are respectively called elliptic and non-elliptic self-embeddings by Hamann \cite{HAM}.
+We first show in Section \ref{Stabletheorem} that TAP holds in one of the two open cases of Hamann mentioned earlier.
+Then, in Section \ref{LFTrees}, we will study locally finite trees by analysing their self-embeddings.
+Elliptic self-embeddings of trees are those which fix a finite subtree.
+Non-elliptic self-embeddings of trees are of two types: parabolic and hyperbolic.
+Parabolic (resp. hyperbolic) self-embeddings are those which do not fix a non-empty finite subtree and fix precisely one (resp. two) end(s).
+Halin \cite{HAL} showed that elliptic self-embeddings of locally finite connected graphs are automorphism.
+We will show that if a locally finite tree $T$ has a parabolic self-embedding, then $T$ has infinitely many siblings, unless $T$ is a one-way infinite path.
+These two results together imply that both TAP and ASP hold for a locally finite tree not having any hyperbolic self-embedding.
+This poses a restriction on locally finite trees making them have TAP.
+Given the locally finite tree examples constructed in \cite{ALTW} which satisfy neither TAP nor ASP, this article ends with asking what further structural conditions may be added to ensure a locally finite tree satisfies TAP or ASP.